2017-2018 FLORIDA ALTERNATIVE BREAKS TRIPS

 FARMWORKERS’ RIGHTS - 4 SPOTS LEFT

 Farm Worker’s Association of Florida, Hope Community Center

 Hope Community Center is a service learning community dedicated to the empowerment of Central Florida’s immigrant and working poor communities through Education, Advocacy and Spiritual Growth.
 Students will work in the field and get to know the community to establish a connection.
 Students will become allies of support with the community and learn the policies and programs that have been established to protect them.

 Hope House's mission is to improve the quality of life for HIV-affected individuals and their families by providing high quality early childhood education and social services.
 As a volunteer you will engage with the students in the classroom helping the teacher facilitate activities and do beautification and maintenance work around the facility.

 180 Degree Farms is a nonprofit and 100% volunteer-based ministry dedicated to provide organically grown food to those who are sick or impoverished in their community.
 Their main focus is on those dealing with cancer.
 They send 300 lbs of free organic food per week which helps ease the financial burden.
 As a volunteer, you will be able to prepare the fields for the spring and pack dry goods for those in need.

-FOOD SECURITY - 12 SPOTS LEFT
+FOOD SECURITY - 10 SPOTS LEFT

-Second Harvest Food Bank
+Second Harvest Food Bank & Hands On Nashville

 One of the largest food banks and distribution centers nationwide.
 It was designed to collect food that would otherwise be wasted, inspect and sort the food, and distribute the food to soup kitchens and neighboring shelters to serve those in Middle Tennessee experiencing food insecurity.
 Volunteers will spend their days working with the wonderful staff of Second Harvest Food Bank where they will pack, sort and organize literally tons of donated food meant for soup kitchens and residents of underserved communities.